Jimmy Savile

-As a teenager during the Second World War, Savile worked in coal mines as a Bevin Boy and reportedly sustained spinal injuries.
+As a teenager during the Second World War, Savile worked in coal mines as a Bevin Boy.
 He began a career playing records in, and later managing, dance halls.
-In his 20s, he was a professional wrestler.
-His media career started as a disc jockey at Radio Luxembourg in 1958 and on Tyne Tees Television in 1960, and he developed a reputation for eccentricity and flamboyance.
-A significant part of his career and public life involved working with children and young people, including visiting schools and hospital wards.
-At the BBC, he presented the first edition of Top of the Pops in 1964 and broadcast on Radio 1 from 1968.
-From 1975 until 1994, he presented Jim'll Fix It, an early Saturday evening television programme which arranged for the wishes of viewers, mainly children, to come true.
-During his lifetime, he was known for fund-raising and supporting charities and hospitals, in particular Stoke Mandeville Hospital in Aylesbury, Leeds General Infirmary and Broadmoor Hospital in Berkshire.
+His media career started as a disc jockey at Radio Luxembourg in 1958 and at Tyne Tees Television in 1960.
+From 1964 to 1988, Savile was a regular presenter on the BBC music show Top of the Pops, also co-presenting the last edition in 2006.
+In 1968, he began hosting his own radio shows for Radio 1, broadcasting until 1987.
+From 1975 to 1994, he presented Jim'll Fix It, an early Saturday evening television programme which arranged for the wishes of viewers, mainly children, to come true.

+Savile was known for fundraising and supporting various charities and hospitals, in particular Stoke Mandeville Hospital in Aylesbury, Leeds General Infirmary, and Broadmoor Hospital in Berkshire.
 In 2009, he was described by The Guardian as a "prodigious philanthropist" and was honoured for his charity work.
 He was awarded the OBE in 1971 and was knighted in 1990.
-In 2006, he introduced the last edition of Top of the Pops.
-Savile died in 2011.
-He was praised in obituaries for his personal qualities and his work raising an estimated £40 million for charities.
+Following his death in 2011 at the age of 84, Savile was praised in obituaries for his personal qualities and his work raising an estimated £40 million for charities.